-15 Jan Facebook Algorithm Change: 7 Practical Tips for Success
+15 Jan Facebook Organic Reach: 7 Practical Tips for Success

 - We will see more content from our family and friends vs. random pages we followed.
 Creating better connection with people we care about.